 (i) The MCP shall include the number of members that will be affected by the change in the notice to ODM; and

 (ii) The MCP shall notify in writing all members who use or are assigned to the provider as a PCP at least forty-five calendar days prior to the effective date of the change.
 If the MCP receives less than forty-five calendar days prior notice from the PCP, the MCP shall issue the notification within one working day of the MCP becoming aware of the expiration, nonrenewal, or termination of PCP's subcontract.
 The form of the notice and its content must be prior-approved by ODM and must contain, at a minimum, all of the following information:

 (a) The PCP's name and last date the PCP is available to provide care to the MCP's members;

-(c) Information regarding how members can select a different PCP; and
+(b) Information regarding how members can select a different PCP; and

 (C) Provider qualifications.

-(2) An MCP may not discriminate in regard to the participation, reimbursement, or indemnification of any provider who is acting within the scope of his or her license or certification under applicable state law, solely on the basis of that license or certification.
+(2) An MCP may not discriminate with regard to the participation, reimbursement, or indemnification of any provider who is acting within the scope of his or her license or certification under applicable state law, solely on the basis of that license or certification.
 If an MCP declines to include individual or groups of providers in its network, it must give the affected providers written notice of the reasons for its decision.
 This paragraph may not be construed to: